dpopkov/learnee/jstmlsf5/README.md

 ------------

 ### 2 - Using a Spring Container
-* Using XML configuration to instantiate NumberGenerator
+* Using XML configuration to instantiate NumberGenerator.
-* Constructor based Dependency Injection
+* Constructor based Dependency Injection.
+* Setter based Dependency Injection.

 ### 1 - Logging with SLF4J & Logback

-* Logging is keeping a record of specific information from a programs execution
+* Logging is keeping a record of specific information from a programs execution.
-* Logging uses multiple levels, namely TRACE, DEBUG, INFO, WARN, ERROR which controls the granularity, severity and verbosity of information.
+* Logging uses multiple levels, namely TRACE, DEBUG, INFO, WARN, ERROR which controls. the granularity, severity and verbosity of information.

 #### Logback Initialization Steps